Raekye/hmmm/README.md

 - `madoka`: one of my first passes, arguably my first success I could call a "compiler".
 Pre 2014-summer
 - `sayaka` (in progress): successor to `madoka/`, had ideas on what to do differently.
 The ideas were pre 2014-summer, most of the work on it is post 2014-summer
-- `primed`: hand written LL(1) regex parser and NFA state generator
+- `siyu`: hand written LL(1) regex parser, NFA state generator, DFA state generator, lexer-generator, and parser-generator
-- `siyu`: successor to `primed/`, DFA state generator, lexer-generator, and parser-generator
+- `tk`: successor to `siyu/`, completed LALR(1) parser generator
-- `tk`: successor to `siyu/`, hmmmm
+- `midori`: successor to `tk/`, hmmmm

-### Primed
+### Siyu
 - hand written, recursive descent basic regex parser (builds AST)
 - regex used to define tokens, lexer-generator generates states and next-states for a lexer (a big FSM)

-### Siyu
 - generate DFA states from NFA states
 - `siyu-1` is a start at generating DFA states directly from a regex based on the dragon book

 ### Tk
 - fixed parser handling epsilon productions

-#### Regex grammar
+## Regex grammar
 - multiplication is repetition
 - addition is concatenation
 - multiplication, addition, and logical or have the same precedence as they usually would in a programming language (in that order)